Adi-19/Basics_C/Control Loops/README.md

 # While loop
 Repeats a statement or group of statements while a given condition is true.
 It tests the condition before executing the loop body.

+# For loop
+Executes a sequence of statements multiple times and abbreviates the code that manages the loop variable.